robin-anon/us_crime/README.md

 ## Introduction

-We seek to analyze, using publicly available data, the key drivers of crime in major U.S. cities.
+We seek to analyze, using publicly available data, the key drivers of crime in major US cities.

 ## Methodology